edgelesssys/constellation/docs/docs/overview/performance/io.md

 ### GKE

-On GKE, the benchmark used Kubernetes `v1.24.9` and nodes with version `1.24.9-gke.3200`.
+On GKE, the benchmark used Kubernetes `v1.27.3` and nodes with version `1.27.3-gke.100`.
 GKE ran with the [`kubenet`](https://cloud.google.com/kubernetes-engine/docs/concepts/network-overview) CNI and the [default CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for Compute Engine persistent disk.

-The following infrastructure configurations was used:
+The following infrastructure configuration was used:

 - Nodes: 2 (2 Worker)
 - Machines: `n2d-standard-4` 2nd Generation AMD EPYC (Rome) processor with 4 Cores, 16 GiB of memory
 - CVM: `false`
 - Zone: `europe-west3-b`

 ## Results